UpCloudLtd/upcloud-csi/DEVELOPING.md

 ## Project layout
 ### Applications
-Project applications can be found under `cmd` directory:
+Project's application can be found under `cmd` directory:
 - `upcloud-csi-plugin` is monolith CSI driver that can be run as controller or node driver (or both).
-- `upcloud-csi-manifest` is for rendering version specific Kubernetes deployment manifests

 ### Driver
 Required interfaces are implemented by `Driver` type in `driver` package.
 For clarity, interface implementations are separated based on their role to files `controller.go`, `node.go` and `identity.go`.